27theo/achaea/README.md

 # My Mudlet Packages for Achaea.

 > :warning: See above for downloads.
 Use these, not the links in my forums posts.
-I'm only maintaining the scripts here, unless stated otherwise.
+I'm trying to maintain both the dropbox files and this repository, but this repository will always be updated first.

 ### riftCheck
 - Check the contents of your rift against a list of all herbs, minerals, elixirs, salves, venoms, and inks.